cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

    ![Plan pentest](/integrations/Create-test-finding-plan-pentest.png "Plan pentest")

-1. Click on **staff your in-house pentesters** in the flash message to add assign the secondary user to the pentest.
+1. Click on **staff your in-house pentesters** in the flash message to assign the secondary user to the pentest.

    ![Pentest planned](/integrations/Create-test-finding-pentest-planned.png "Pentest planned")

-   > ℹ️️ Pentesters and collaborators can also be accessed and configured from the **Collaborators**.
-Select **Pentests** from the sidebar, select a pentest, open the **Collaborators** tab.
+   > ℹ️️ Pentesters and collaborators can also be accessed and configured from the **Collaborators** tab.
+Select **Pentests** from the sidebar, select a pentest, then open the **Collaborators** tab.

 1. Click on the down pointing triangle (**▼**) and select **In-House Pentester**.